Broumov: 13h–14th centuries

-In 1213, King Ottokar I had granted the remote area around today's Broumov and Police nad Metují to the Benedictine monks of Břevnov Monastery in Prague, who began to colonize the lands.
+In 1213, King Ottokar I had granted the remote area around today's Broumov and Police nad Metují to the Benedictine monks of Břevnov Monastery in Prague, who began to colonise the lands.
 The wooden Church of the Virgin Mary already stood here.
 Broumov was probably founded in 1255.
-Broumov was first mentioned in 1256 and already referred to as a market village.
+The first written mention of Broumov is from 1256, when it was already referred to as a market village.
 It was a centre of trade, crafts and administration of the abbatial estates.
 In 1275, the drapers in Broumov received from King Ottokar II the privilege of producing and selling cloth, and the production soon began to be exported.
 This laid the foundation for the textile industry in the region.

 Many fires broke out and destroyed the original buildings except for the Church of the Virgin Mary and damaged the local castle.
 In 1305 and following years, the castle was largely rebuilt and extended by one of the abbots into a fortified monastery complex with an abbey and Church of Saint Adalbert.
 The town became the administrative centre of the abbey's manors.
 In 1348, it received privileges by King Charles IV similar to royal towns.
 From 1357 to 1380, the town walls were built.